 parentIndex property

-If this address object represents a nested address, then it SHALL contain a property named parentIndex whose value is the array index (§3.7.4) of the parent address object within theRun.addreses (§3.14.17).
+If this address object represents a nested address, then it SHALL contain a property named parentIndex whose value is the array index (§3.7.4) of the parent address object within theRun.addresses (§3.14.17).

 If thisObject represents a top-level address, then parentIndex SHALL be absent.